Kevo17/SAST-using-Bandit-and-in-GitLab/README.md

 <br />
 <br />

-Let’s run the scan in GitLab in the YAML configuration file: <br/>
+Let’s run the scan in GitLab in the YML configuration file: <br/>
 ```
 - docker pull hysnsec/bandit
 ```